Periodic solutions and invariant torus in the R\"ossler System: Stability of Periodic Solutions

 \end{proposition}

-\begin{proof} Let $\bx(\T,\bz,\e)$ be the solution of the nonautonomous differential equation \eqref{s22}.
-From the proof of Proposition \ref{p2}, we have that the second order bifurcation function $f_2(r),$ defined in \eqref{f2CB}, has the simple zero $r^*$.
-From Remark \ref{rem1}, this zero is related with an initial condition $\bz(\e),$ such that $\bx(t,\bz(\e),\e)$ is periodic.
+\begin{proof} According to the proof of Proposition \ref{p2}, we have that the second-order bifurcation function $f_2(r)$, defined in \eqref{f2CB}, has the simple zero $r^*$.
+In accordance with Remark \ref{rem1}, this zero is related to an initial condition $\bz(\e)$ such that $\bx(t,\bz(\e),\e)$ is periodic.
 Moreover,

-where $\bz_0=(r^*,0)$, $\bz_1=\left(-\dfrac{f_3(r^*)}{f_2'(r^*)},\gamma_1(r^*) \right),$ and
+where $\bz^*=(r^*,0)$, $\bz_1=\left(-\dfrac{f_3(r^*)}{f_2'(r^*)},\gamma_1(r^*) \right)$, and

-From the expressions above, we see that the bifurcation functions of order three and four, $f_3$ and $f_4,$ are needed, and from their definitions \eqref{bif3} and \eqref{bif4}, respectively, we see that the averaged functions of order four and five, $\bg_4$ and $\bg_5,$ are also needed.
+We see in the expressions above that the bifurcation functions of orders three and four, $f_3$ and $f_4$, are needed.
+Additionally, in their definitions \eqref{bif3} and \eqref{bif4}, respectively, we see that the averaged functions of orders four and five, $\bg_4$ and $\bg_5$, are also needed.
 Due to the extent of these expressions, we shall omit them here.